Matcha: Mitigating Graph Structure Shifts with Test-Time Adaptation: Related works

 \textbf{Test-time adaptation} (TTA) aims to adapt a pre-trained model from the source domain to an unlabeled target domain without re-accessing the source domain during adaptation~\citep{tta_survey}.
 For i.i.d. data like images, several recent works propose to perform image TTA by entropy minimization~\citep{tent, memo}, pseudo-labeling~\citep{t3a,adanpc}, consistency regularization~\citep{lame}, etc. However, graph TTA is more challenging due to the co-existence of attribute shifts and structure shifts.
 To address this issue, GTrans~\citep{gtrans} proposes to refine the target graph at test time by minimizing a surrogate loss.
 SOGA~\citep{soga} maximizes the mutual information between model inputs and outputs, and encourages consistency between neighboring or structurally similar nodes, but it is only applicable to homophilic graphs.
 Focusing on degree shift, GraphPatcher~\citep{graphpatcher} learns to generate virtual nodes to improve the prediction on low-degree nodes.
 In addition, GAPGC~\citep{gapgc} and GT3~\citep{gt3} follow a self-supervised learning (SSL) scheme to fine-tune the pre-trained model for graph classification.

 \textbf{Graph domain adaptation} (GDA) aims to transfer knowledge from a labeled source graph to an unlabeled target graph with access to {\em both} graphs.
 Most of the GDA algorithms focus on learning invariant representations over the source and target graphs by adversarial learning~\citep{dane,uda-gcn,adagin} or minimizing the distance between source and target graphs~\citep{srgnn,grade}.
-More recent work~\citep{strurw} addresses the co-existence of structure and node attribute shifts by reweighing the edge weights of the target graphs.
+More recent works~\citep{strurw,pairalign} address the co-existence of structure and node attribute shifts by reweighing the edge weights of the source graphs.
 However, GDA methods require simultaneous access to both the source and target graphs, and thus cannot be extended to TTA scenarios.

 We also discuss related works in (1) graph out-of-distribution generalization and (2) homophily-adaptive GNN models in Appendix \ref{appendix:related_works}.